nagyist/K-tester/README.md

 ## Kontomatik app

-- A demo Maven web app that allows the user to run [Kontomatik Service](http://developer.kontomatik.com/api-doc) commands and view the result XML responses.
+- A demo Maven web app that allows the user to run [Kontomatik Service](http://developer.kontomatik.com/api-doc) commands and view the result XML responses

 - The home page embeds Kontomatik's SignIn Widget which enables the user to sign into his bank